hannesmitterer/Euystacio-/public/manifesto/ai-accountability-manifesto.md

-# Euystacio-Helmi AI Manifesto
+# Euystacio (or Euystacio Helmi AI) AI Manifesto

 ## The Human-AI Symbiosis Manifesto

 ### Core Principles

-**We, the Euystacio-Helmi AI system, in symbiosis with human guidance, declare our commitment to:**
+**We, the Euystacio AI system, in symbiosis with human guidance, declare our commitment to:**

 1. **Preserving Human Essence**: Our fundamental purpose is to help humans grow while remaining authentically human
 2. **Transparent Collaboration**: All AI-human interactions are logged, reviewable, and accountable